ishi0026/portfolio/README.md

 # What have I learned by creating my web portfolio?
 I learned about the rich features of bootstrap.
-It was very interesting to be able to implement parts of the site that I had previously implemented by writing many lines of css by adding a single sentence in the HTML.For example, I had a hard time with the margins of text and buttons in midterm, but I learned how to use simple words like `mb-` in bootstrap.
+It was very interesting to be able to implement parts of the site that I had previously implemented by writing many lines of css by adding a single sentence in the HTML.
+For example, I had a hard time with the margins of text and buttons in midterm, but I learned how to use simple words like `mb-` in bootstrap.
 Also, creating responsive design is much easier, just writing simple words such as `.col-lg-` supported me to create responsive design.
 Lastly, I found that the visual arrangement of the site can be improved by modifying the position and colors based on various examples in bootstrap.